aijazafzaal/Logistic-Regression/README.md

 Building a model to predict whether or not a passenger survived in titanic disaster using logistic regression.<br>
-Libraries used: pandas, seaborn, matlplotlib.pyplot and sklearn.
+Libraries used: pandas, seaborn, matlplotlib and sklearn.